- Visitors & Friends

 Northern Irish and Scottish students: repayments are 9% of any salary you earn over £16,365, and start from the April after you graduate or leave your course.

 EU students: regulations regarding repayment of loans are different for each EU country.
 Visit Student Finance Services Non UK Team for more information.

 For more information on repayment arrangements and interest applied, please visit our dedicated repayments webpage.

 - I have heard about the Moritz-Heyman scholarships for UK undergraduates; where can I find out more?

 For more information, please visit the dedicated Moritz-Heyman scholarship profile page for new students.

 - I think I might be an eligible student for the National Scholarship Programme and wondered how I apply?

 The National Scholarship Programme is a government initiative designed to assist students from the lowest income households with the costs of entering University.
-The University and Colleges are using our National Scholarship Programme allocation, as well as matching this funding with our own resources, towards tuition fee reductions and bursaries for students from household with incomes of £20,000 or less.
+In 2014-15 the University and Colleges are using our National Scholarship Programme allocation, as well as matching this funding with our own resources, towards tuition fee reductions for students from household with incomes of £16,000 or less.
 Students eligible for this will automatically be nominated and no separate application is necessary.

 - I am a student with EU status and would like to know whether I am eligible to be assessed for a tuition fee reduction and/or a bursary?

 - I am an international student and would like to know whether I am eligible to be assessed for a tuition fee reduction and/or a bursary?

 Unfortunately students with overseas fee status are not eligible to be assessed for a tuition fee reduction and/or bursary.